 You can also look for items for sale in the baby and kid section.
 Facebook groups are also a good way to go.
 You can look for toy shares or buy and sell groups local to your area.
 You’ll find throughout this article that about half of the toys in our playroom were acquired via garage sales or Craigslist.

 Make That Perfect Playroom

 With the tips in this article, you’re now fully equipped to create that perfect toddler playroom for your little one or overhaul the chaos that your toddler’s chaos has become.

 What toys are your little one’s favorites?
 Which tips did I miss?
 Let me know in the comments as I love to hear from our readers.

-If you found this post helpful, please share it on Facebook or Pinterest
+If you found this post helpful, please share it on Facebook or Pinterest!

-Dr. Trina Fitzpatrick is a wife, mom, blogger, and a breastfeeding advocate.
+Trina Fitzgerald is a wife, mom, and blogger.
 She is the co-author of the Week-by-Week Bump Smart Course, the Nesting Planner and the Breastfeeding Handbook.
-She attributes her success at breastfeeding her own children into toddlerhood with working with lactation consultants in the hospital in the early stages and on a weekly basis afterwards.
+She attributes her success at breastfeeding her own children with working with lactation consultants in the hospital in the early stages and on a weekly basis afterwards.
 By writing at MomSmartNotHard, she educates mamas-to-be on all things pregnancy, birth and breastfeeding.
 Read more about Trina.